I’ve started many new garden beds over the years, and you know what? I haven’t dug a thing.

-I decided to try this method for filling my clawfoot tub, since straw and alfalfa are cheap and easy to come by at my local feed store, and I could use them to mulch and amend several other beds in the garden.
+I decided to try this method for filling my clawfoot tub, since straw and alfalfa were inexpensive and easy to come by at my local feed store, and I could use them to mulch and amend several other beds in the garden.

 I started with about 10 sheets of newspaper layered in the bottom of the tub.
 In my case, they were less for weed suppression, and more for adding brown matter and providing food for the worms that will make their home in the tub.

-Next came a generous dusting of fertilizer—I chose bone meal and blood meal, but animal manure or any high-nitrogen fertilizer would work.
+Next came a generous dusting of fertilizer—I went with a combination of blood meal and bone meal, but chicken manure, rabbit manure, or any high-nitrogen organic fertilizer would work.
 Rather than following the suggested application on the packages, I tossed in a few handfuls of each, then watered them in well.

-(A few handfuls is much more than you would typically use if you were fertilizing a bed, but in this case, the extra bone meal and blood meal is added to accelerate the breakdown of the layers.)
+(A few handfuls is much more than you would typically use if you were fertilizing a bed, but in this case, extra blood meal and bone meal is added to accelerate the breakdown of the layers.)

 Then came the alfalfa.
 Alfalfa (also called lucerne hay) is the same stuff used as horse feed.
 It comes in bales that pull apart in 3-inch pads and makes an excellent base for a no-dig garden.